 disability.
 The NIH has established diagnostic critieria for NF1, click on the link to review.

 Neurofibromatosis Type 2 is an inherited disease.
 The main manifestation of the disease is the development of symmetric, non-malignant brain tumors in the region of the cranial nerve VIII, which is the auditory-vestibular nerve that transmits sensory information from the inner ear to the brain.
 Most people with this condition also experience visual problems.
-NF2 is caused by mutations of the "Merlin" gene which seems to influence the form and movement of cells.
+NF2 is caused by mutations of the NF2 gene which seems to influence the form and movement of cells.
 The principal treatments consist of neurosurgical removal of the tumors and surgical treatment of the eye lesions.
 The underlying disorder does not have any therapy due to the cell function caused by the genetic mutation.

 ||Incidence of NF1 estimated at 1 in 3000.
 Half of all cases due to new mutations of NF1.
 Patients who are confirmed to not have a mutation of the NF1 gene are candidates for analysis of SPRED1.

 Incidence of neurofibromatosis type II is 1 in 25,000 live births.

 Specimen Requirements: 2-5 mL Blood- Lavender Top Tube